simongraham/hovernet_inference/README.md

 # HoVer-Net Inference Code

 HoVer-Net Tile and WSI processing code for simultaneous nuclear segmentation and classification in histology images. <br />

+[Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper.  <br />

+**NEWS:** Our model achieved the best performance in the MoNuSAC challenge.  <br />

 If you require the model to be trained, refer to the [original repository](https://github.com/vqdang/hover_net).  <br />

-[Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper.

 ## Set up envrionment